 DISTANCE: 6 miles round trip

-INFO: Virginia State Parks; Quiet Water Mid-Atlantic (forthcoming from AMC Books)
+INFO: Virginia State Parks; Quiet Water Mid-Atlantic, 1st ed.
+(AMC Books)

 Rachel Cooper, Alex Wilson